 Life Without Plastic has an awesome plastic free lunchbag made from organic cotton and offcuts of wool (excess pieces from a bedding company) for insulation.
 It’s the ultimate plastic free option!

 I’m a fan of food containers that are not made of plastic, as you probably already know.
 There are great stainless steel, glass, and silicone options out there now, both for food and beverages.

-Check out more litterless lunch options in my post here!
+Check out my full post on LITTERLESS LUNCHES here!